 Public Transportation Services

+Metro provides limited transit service to this rural subarea.
+Metro Service Standards (source?) allocate fewer bus-hours and bus-miles to rural areas than to urban areas, based on the lower density of homes and jobs that distinguish rural areas.

-Metro provides transit service to the subarea.
-The only Metro Transit Bus Route within the subarea is Dial-A-Ride Transit (DART) Route 907, which travels along Highway 169 between Black Diamond and Downtown Renton.
-Additionally, Route 169 terminates in the Four Corners Commercial area in Maple Valley and provides a connection to Downtown Kent via SR 516.
-Route 168 is “through routed” with Route 161, so riders may travel all the way from Maple Valley to the SeaTac/Airport Link Station and on to Burien without changing buses.
+Route 168 connects a portion of the subarea to Downtown Kent via SR 516, from the Four Corners Commercial area in Maple Valley.
+Route 168 also is “through routed” with Route 161, so riders may travel all the way from Maple Valley to the SeaTac/Airport Link Station and on to Burien without changing buses.

 Vanpool and Vanshare are additional options for commuters, and Access paratransit provides accessible service for riders with disabilities.
-Outside of these options, public transportation is limited, and residents must rely on personal vehicles or other means of transportation.
+Outside of the transit and ridesharing options described here, residents must rely on personal vehicles or other means of transportation.

-King County Metro Dial-A-Ride (DART) Route 907 runs between Renton, Maple Valley, and Black Diamond, and serves a portion of the subarea.
+King County Metro Dial-A-Ride (DART) Route 907 runs between Renton, Maple Valley, and Black Diamond.
 DART routes serve lower-density areas, acting as connectors between rural communities and between rural communities and larger cities.
 They are defined as having at least 35 percent of their route outside the urban growth boundary.
 DART routes can deviate from their fixed routing in lower-density areas.
+MOVE THIS PARAGRAPH ABOVE THE VANPOOL PARAGRAPH.

+There is a substantial volume of intercity through travel on SR169 and certain county roads in the subarea, but there are currently no bus routes operating through the subarea from Black Diamond, Enumclaw, Buckley, and Bonney Lake into urban centers like Kent, Renton, and Issaquah, and beyond.

-The Greater Maple Valley/Cedar River area is served by park-and-ride facilities that support transit and carpooling, including the Maple Valley Park and Ride along Maple Valley–Black Diamond Road SE and a lot at the Four Corners Town Square.
-These lots provide commuter parking and connections to King County Metro services, including DART Route 907, helping residents access nearby cities and regional transit hubs.
+The Greater Maple Valley/Cedar River area is served by park-and-ride facilities that support transit and carpooling, including the Maple Valley Park and Ride on Maple Valley–Black Diamond Road SE at SE 232nd Street opposite the Maple Valley sheriff's office, and a lot at the Four Corners Town Square.
+These lots provide commuter parking and connections to King County Metro route 169, and DART Route 907, helping residents access nearby cities and regional transit hubs.